julianmendez/cel/plugin/de.tudresden.inf.lat.cel/readme.txt

     Apache Ant 1.7.1
     http://ant.apache.org

-It is also necessary to check out subproject "jars".
+It is also necessary to check out subproject "cel-jars".
 It has the necessary libraries to compile this project.

 Once Java and Apache Ant are installed, it is enough to write "ant" in the main